Musical fountain: Aquanura at the Efteling

 Opened in May 2012, Aquanura boasts being the largest water fountain show in Europe and the third largest in the world.
 It was built on a lagoon near the main entrance of the Efteling, one of Europe's oldest and largest theme parks.
 Aquanura means "water frogs" and tells the story of The Frog Prince by the Brothers Grimm in a spectacle of water, music, lights, and fire.
 The water fountain was designed and built by WET and features over 200 brightly colored fountains in a 12-minute-show each day.
 The show premiered for the 60th anniversary of the theme park and can be seen daily.
 It is included in the entrance price to the Efteling; however during the summer, separate tickets are sold for viewing just Aquanura.

 Before Aquanura opened, the Efteling had an indoor musical fountain ('waterorgan').
 It used to be hand-operated, with pedals and levers, but was later automated.
 When it opened in 1966, it had live music, but as of 1979, a recording was used.
 The waterorgan was put out of operation in August 2010, its venue being reused as a studio for a children's television program.
 It is not clear whether the installation has only been covered up temporarily, or if it has been permanently removed.

 Fully automated musical fountains

 While all pre-programmed musical fountain shows involve computerized show control systems, the use of computer technology to spontaneously "self-choreograph" a fountain to random musical input is novel.
 Unlike conventional musical fountains, which must be manually pre-programmed moment-to-moment, a fully automated musical fountain uses the venue's own live background music to animate the water and lights in real time.

+Celebrate...
+Tokyo Disneyland!

+Celebrate...
+Tokyo Disneyland! is a nighttime show based on Disneyland's Remember...
+Dreams Come True and The Magic, Memories, And You.
+It uses the technology for World of Color and Disney Dreams and all of the past and current nighttime shows from all over the world.
+Portions of Remember...
+Dreams Come True was edited to fit Tokyo Disneyland.
+The show ended in April 2019, but all the tech is there to this date.